kimsooil/docker-lamp/readme/secret-key.md

 ### Replacing the *SECRET_KEY*

-Replacing the *SECRET_KEY* requires a django restart.
-In order to do this (i.e. replace the key), delete the *secretkey.txt* file and run
+Because replacing the *SECRET_KEY* requires a django restart anyway, it is recommended that you simply *delete* the 'secretkey.txt' file and restart your docker-compose instance.

 ```bash
 docker-compose up